 Making a nomination

-Certain types of community group have the right to nominate property that is believed to further the social interests or social wellbeing of the local community.
+Certain types of community group have the right to nominate property.
+This is if they believe it furthers the social interests or social wellbeing of the local community.

-(b) It is realistic to think that there can continue to be a non-ancillary use of the building or land which will further (whether or not in the same way) the social wellbeing or social interests of the local community.
+- It is realistic to think that there can continue to be a non-ancillary use of the building or land which will further the social wellbeing or social interests of the local community.
+This is whether or not in the same way as before.

 Land or buildings can also be of community value if in the opinion of the authority:

-(b) It is realistic to think that there is a time in the next five years when there could be a non-ancillary use of the building or other land that would further (whether or not in the same way as before) the social wellbeing or social interests of the local community.
+- It is realistic to think that there is a time in the next five years when there could be a non-ancillary use of the building or other land that would further the social wellbeing or social interests of the local community.
+This is whether or not in the same way as before.

 Social interests can include cultural, recreational and sporting interests.
 Private or publicly-owned property may be nominated.